vandangogna/MQ-SampleClient/README.md

 ### General Instructions
-1. The sample code allows client to interact with the MQ Queue Manager to do the following operations:
+1. The sample code allows the client application to interact with the MQ Queue Manager using the PCF api.
+1. Currently the following operations are implemented:
     1. List all Queues
     1. Create a new Queue
     1. Delete an existing Queue.